 The general feeding strategy should be followed up with quality feed components and focus on the health and development of gilts.

 Optimal gastric health is essential for optimising the efficiency and longevity of very productive sows.
 This starts during the growth period, by focusing on the choice of raw materials and feed-composition quality.

 Feed compounds with high fibre content have a positive effect on gastric health and are an important parameter in preventing stomach ulcers and producing uniform gilts.
 Fibre should always be added to feed compounds for gilts as well as sows.
 Uniformity is one of the goals in gilt production, as this helps to ensure uniform sows in the production facility.

 Both the volume and the quality of the fibre source are crucial, as this will reduce the animals’ feed intake and limit their growth, thereby producing more uniform gilts.

 Housing during the growth period is crucial for the quality of gilts as breeding animals in the herds.
 Housing conditions are not only important for gilt health and well-being, but also for their conformation and productivity.

 PEN SPACES FOR GILTS

 During the growth period, gilts can either be housed in a separate gilt section or in selected pens in existing housing units.
-Regardless, it is always advisable to house – as well as feed – gilts separately wherever possible.
+Regardless, it is always advisable to keep – as well as feed – gilts separately from sows wherever possible.
 In addition, make sure to place gilts in an area of the housing unit that is monitored several times a day.

 The layout of pens for gilts must consider the quality of the gilts and their natural behaviour.
 Promoting natural behaviour will promote positive behaviour among gilts in general, which will make them easier to handle.